jina-ai/examples/fashion-example-query/README.md

 First of all, read up on [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101) so you have a clear understanding of how Jina works.
 We're going to refer to those concepts a lot.
 We assume you already have some knowledge of Python and machine learning.

+This is an extension of the Hello World example, but here we use QueryLanguage to filter the results by category.
 ### Install Requirements

 In your terminal: